The Love Tank CIC – London, UK

 If you’re interested in applying for this post please email an up-to-date CV (resume) to firstname.lastname@example.org putting the job title in the email Subject line.
 Please do NOT use a photograph on your CV.

-In addition, please briefly answer the following questions and send your responses, along with your CV.
+In addition, please briefly answer the following question and send your response, along with your CV.

 Based on the knowledge, skills, experience and ability section above, outline in no more than 2 pages, why you are suitable for this post.